FederAndInk/optimize_schedl/README.md

 We have implemented 3 pivot function.

 - `select2best` :
   Return the best solution out of the solutions given, which are to be better the the previous solution in the hill climbing

 - `select2worst` :
   Return the worst solution out of the solutions given, which are to be better the the previous solution in the hill climbing

 - `select2first` :
   Return the first solution found to be better than the previous one.

+- `select2best_nfirst` :
+  Return the best from the n first solutions found.

 The best result we achieved with hill climbing is with the Reverse_neighborhood and the select2best pivot function but we only tested that on some of the problems.